UsamaAshraf/nextjs-quiz/README.md

 - Considered adding time tracking for individual questions
 - Did not go with reducers or Redux - kept it simple

+- General idea was to have decent componenet decomposition and avoid unnecessary re-rendering as much as possible

+- Using linter and prettifier to keep a standard code style, consistent with auto-formatting

 <br>